STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/hw04-CeciliaLe07.md

     ##   .. ..- attr(*, "class")= chr  "collector_guess" "collector"
     ##   ..- attr(*, "class")= chr "col_spec"

 As we can see, the second data frame has 4 variables wich called: X1, longitud, latitude and name.
 Furthemore this data frame owns 249 observation that corresponds to data of different countries.
-First of all, we are going to check how many countries are in common between `gapminder` and `second_df`.
+First of all, we are going to check how many countries are in common between `my_gap` and `second_df`.

 ``` r
 #To make the reasoning easier, we only will use data of 2007 in gapminder